Skip to main content

 Roles

-Rocket uses three roles: Owner, Editor, and Viewer.
+Rocket uses two roles: Editor and Viewer.
 These roles apply across all levels.
-Roles set at a higher level cascade down but can be made more restrictive at lower levels.| Role | Can do |
+Roles set at a higher level cascade down but can be made more restrictive at lower levels.
+See workspace roles and permissions for the full permissions breakdown.

 What’s next?